 France Travel Tips

 Wine, cheese, the Eiffel Tower, snooty waiters – France is famous for a lot of things, and it happens to be one of my favorite countries in the world.
-It’s beautiful, has great food, great wine, history, and a carefree atmosphere.
+It’s beautiful, has great food, delicious wine, storied history, and a carefree atmosphere.
 There’s nothing like a picnic along the Seine or a day through the French countryside to make life seem beautiful.
 France is everything that people make it out to be and then some.
 Its long history lends itself to beautiful ruins, castles, architecture, and culture.
 Traveling France is a very expensive affair, second only to traveling through Italy in mainland Europe.
 Those on a super tight budget will find it hard (but not impossible thanks to three Euro bottles of wine) to experience everything France has to offer.
 Make sure you go to France with a few extra Euros in your pocket so you can soak in all the food, wine, and beauty you see.

 Money Saving Tips

-- Have a Picnic – Eating out in France, especially in Paris, is an expensive affair.
+Have a picnic – Eating out in France, especially in Paris, is an expensive affair.
 Restaurants can break a day’s budget quickly.
 Thankfully, there’s nothing more French than a picnic.
-Head to the local market; buy some wonderful cheese, bread, fruits, and meats and have a picnic and watch people go by.
+Head to the local market; buy some wonderful cheese, bread, fruits, and meats, and have a picnic and watch people go by.
 You can have a great meal for less than $10 USD.

-- Drink wine – In France, the wine is cheaper than water.
+Drink wine – In France, the wine is cheaper than water.
 While you shouldn’t skip drinking water, drink wine over other forms of alcohol and save big.
-A nice bottle can cost as little as 3 USD!
+A nice bottle can cost as little as $3 USD!

-- Shop at the markets – Want great French cuisine?
-Do what the locals do and head to the outdoor markets.
+Shop at the markets – Want great French cuisine?
+Do what the locals do, and head to the outdoor markets.
 Visit the cheese guy, the fish guy, the bread guy, and everyone else to get the best local ingredients to make yourself a perfect French meal.
 It will save you a lot of money as an alternative to eating out.

-- Pre-game your night out – Drinking in bars is incredibly overpriced, especially in Paris.
+Pre-game your night out – Drinking in bars is incredibly overpriced, especially in Paris.
 Drink cheap wine before you go out and save on drinks a the bars.

 Top Things to See and Do

-- The D-Day beaches, Normandy – Learn about the WWII Allied forces D-Day landings along the beaches of northern France.
+The D-Day beaches, Normandy – Learn about the WWII Allied forces D-Day landings along the beaches of northern France.
 There are memorials and museums detailing the history of the event.
 You can still see some of the old bunkers and fortifications.

-- The Palace of Versailles – Located very close to Paris, the old palace of the French kings was built by Louis XIV.
+The Palace of Versailles – Located very close to Paris, the old palace of the French kings was built by Louis XIV.
 This palace was constructed during the height of French power and seeks to show off the monarch’s tremendous wealth.
 It’s as awe inspiring today as it was back then.
 It was used by the French Kings until the French Revolution in 1789.
 See More: Check out this video tour of the Palace of Versailles.

-- Explore the Loire Valley – The Loire is lovely and picturesque, with with tons of vineyards and chateaus.
+Explore the Loire Valley – The Loire is lovely and picturesque, with with tons of vineyards and chateaus.
 You will find some of the best wine in the world, beautiful small towns, and great food.
 It’s an area not to be missed.

-- Drink Wine in Bordeaux – Some of the best wine in the world is made here.
-It’s an expensive destination and not for someone on a tight budget but it’s beautiful and worth all the Euros you will spend!
-Bordeaux has one of the longest shopping streets in Europe, amazing seafood (eat at Le Petit Commerce), seaside access, and, of course, wine.
+Drink wine in Bordeaux – Some of the best wine in the world is made here.
+It’s an expensive destination and not for someone on a tight budget, but it’s beautiful and worth all the Euros you will spend!
+Bordeaux has one of the longest shopping streets in Europe, amazing seafood (eat at Le Petit Commerce), seaside access, and of course, wine.
 It’s a magnificent place to diverge from your backpacking mentality.
 Next to Paris, it’s my favorite place in France.

-- Explore history in Lyon – The area around Lyon has wonderful castles and small villages.
+Explore history in Lyon – The area around Lyon has wonderful castles and small villages.
 It’s great for those looking to explore the French countryside.
 If you want a look at medieval France, this is where you should go.
 The whole place is a UNESCO World Heritage site and truly feels like you have stepped back into the past.

-- Hob nob with the rich in Monaco – This tiny kingdom is home to tiny streets, beautiful buildings, a world famous casino, and gigantic modern yachts.
+Hob nob with the rich in Monaco – This tiny kingdom is home to tiny streets, beautiful buildings, a world famous casino, and gigantic modern yachts.
 Hang out with society’s well-heeled, those who flock to the Cote D’Azur from other parts of France during the summer.

 Visit St. Tropez – If life in Marseilles is too mundane for you, catch a boat out to St. Tropez where you can relax in beautiful hillside towns, swim in azure blue water, and bump shoulders with the rich and famous.

-- See Alsace – This northeast region of France is a beautiful place to visit.
+See Alsace – This northeast region of France is a beautiful place to visit.
 Colmar is an old town, and the main attraction.
 Some of the buildings date back to the 1300s.

-- Wander through Parc de la Villette – This park is host to a science museum and some other odd attractions.
+Wander through Parc de la Villette – This park is host to a science museum and some other odd attractions.
 There is a large collection of architectural follies, theme gardens, and open space for activity and exploration.
 It was designed for children as well as adults and is a neat place to check out.

-- Return to the Trenches – France was ground zero during the First World War, and there are still many indicators of the damage caused during those years around the country.
-For example, two important battles took place at Vimy Ridge (which marked a huge success for Canadian forces), and Verdun.
+Return to the Trenches – France was ground zero during the First World War, and there are still many indicators of the damage caused during those years around the country.
+For example, two important battles took place at Vimy Ridge (which marked a huge success for Canadian forces) and Verdun.
 Both sites have set up excellent tourist centres and visiting facilities.

-- Explore Roman Ruins – France has some of the best Roman ruins outside of Italy.
+Explore Roman Ruins – France has some of the best Roman ruins outside of Italy.
 Orange, Nimes and Arles all have beautiful Roman theatres, and Nimes also contains a well-preserved temple.
 It’s certainly a surprise to see so many indicators of Roman rule in the south of France, and these sites are definitely worth a visit.

-- Visit the Medieval Town of Carcassonne – Carcassonne, is a medieval walled city that still stands in the south of France.
+Visit the Medieval Town of Carcassonne – Carcassonne, is a medieval walled city that still stands in the south of France.
 Legend has it that the town survived a siege when one of the townswoman had the bright idea of feeding the remaining food to a pig.
 Once they fattened it up, they threw it over the fortifications so that it appeared that they were so well-fed that they were being wasteful and gluttonous.
 The attacking troops gave up and went home.
 This town still retains a lot of medieval character and offers plenty of interesting shops and alleys to explore.

-- Go Skiing – The French Alps offer some of the best ski slopes in Europe.
+Go skiing – The French Alps offer some of the best ski slopes in Europe.
 If you’re in Europe in the winter months and at a loss for what to do, consider getting a group together and renting a ski chalet, or staying at one of the slope-side hotels or hostels.
 Bring plenty of beer and wine to warm you up after a long day on the hills!